Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: ILLUSTRATION OF RATE AND TRANSMISSION POWER ANALYSIS

 \section{ILLUSTRATION OF RATE AND TRANSMISSION POWER ANALYSIS}

-In this section, through analytical studies, we attempt to quantify the improvement in the performance of the 3-Group IC-NOMA system when compared with the conventional index coding system.
-The example considered for the analytical studies is a VANET scenario with $N=7$ users having the known set and want set conditions as given in Table- \ref{Tab:9}.
+In this section we illustrate our transmission scheme and index code construction for an example and also show the improvement in the performance of the 3-Group IC-NOMA system when compared with the conventional index coding system.
+The example considered is a VANET scenario with $N=7$ users having the known set and want set conditions as given in Table- \ref{Tab:9}.
 We classify users $V_1, V_2, V_3$ as near group users, users $V_4, V_5$ as intermediate group users and $V_6, V_7$ as far group users.
-Table-\ref{Tab:10} shows the index code design for four want set conditions developed using Algorithm-\ref{alg:1}.
+Table-\ref{Tab:10} shows the index code designed for four want set conditions developed using Algorithm-\ref{alg:1}.